 Mansour applied himself to his rehabilitation with new vigor.
 With his doctor's approval, he began teaching classes at the planetary military academy.
 He no longer had problems interfacing with his prosthesis.
 And in a year, when he again asked Aliya to marry him, she said yes.

 Those were the happiest years of Mansour's life.
 Aliya gave him a daughter.
 His cadets made him proud, winning many victories for the Union.
 A beautiful summer of three years.
 The night Aliya told him they were pregnant with their second child was the night the Kuffar attacked Yathrib.

 His sensor web sees the baseship now.
-Its energy readings iridescent against the stars, a shimmering globe of sails and honeycombed modules, a swarm of scouts and cruisers flying around it.
+Against the stars its energy readings are iridescent, a shimmering globe of sails and honeycombed modules, a swarm of scouts and cruisers flying around it.
 Only the ships give a true sense of the gargantuan scale.
 Like ants on the surface of an orange, or fish swimming around a whale.

 When he saw the baseship that night in Yathrib's sky, it was as if the planet had gained a third moon.
 Until that night, no Kuffar baseship had dared come so close to a planetary atmosphere.
 Mansour and Aliya both wondered at the new moon until it vomited forth its swarm of ships.
 Little black hornets with laser stingers of fire and death.

 Mansour dragged his wife back into the house.
 It wasn't enough.
 By the time the Fifth Union Fleet arrived to push back the baseship, Yathrib was rubble and ashes.
 Mansour was rescued from the ruins of his home.
 His mind still played the city crashing down on his head.